djinna/docpad.gwenbell.com/src/documents/pages/saq.html.md

 ## Which sites do you load every day?

-I load Preev to check how Bitcoin's holding up.
-I check Hyperboria (socialno.de is a source of nourishment).
-I commit code to Github.
-I pop into stackvm on irc.
-I check in on Hacker News.
+I load [Preev](http://preev.com/) to check how Bitcoin's holding up.
+I check Hyperboria.
+[Socialno.de](http://socialno.de/gwen) (Hyperboria only link) is a source of nourishment.
+I commit code to [Github](https://github.com/gwenbell).
+I pop into stackvm on [irc](http://subway.gwenbell.com/).
+I check in on [Hacker News](http://news.ycombinator.com/).
 I check my email with Thunderbird.
 If I need to search for something I use duckduckgo.com.
 When coding, I use Sublime Text 2.
 I listen to the new myspace when I'm working out.

-I check into pinboard.in about once a week.
+I check into [pinboard.in](http://pinboard.in/u:gwenbell) about once a week.
 I read no blogs on a regular basis.

 ## What is inside Hyperboria?